Omega0x013/focus-point-docs/docs/source/func.rst

         }

 ``storeTag(tagName, id)``
-    Stores a tag in the local storage.
-Associates the tag with an identifier.
+    Stores a tag in the local storage and asociates the tag with an identifier.

     .. code-block:: javascript